 Find what is meaningful for you.

 Staying informed about treatments and therapies that have been scientifically studied can empower you to share in decision making with your care providers and loved ones.
-Over the years, we have collected over 7,000 research abstracts on a variety of cancer topics and complementary therapies that support cancer care.
-The Search Database link will take you to the abstract of a specific study, and not the entire article of the publication of interest.
+Over the years, we have collected over 11,000 research abstracts on a variety of cancer topics and complementary therapies that support cancer care.
+Browse our database for abstracts of specific studies (not entire articles) of the publication of interest.

 What’s the difference between an article and an abstract?

 A research article is the full text of the publication of the results of a scientific study by the researcher(s).
 An abstract is a brief summary of the research findings.
 Most times the abstract is all you need to get the gist of the article.